Unreife/Reminder/README.md

-# Reminder
+Reminder
-Its basically reminding you the orders the have 2 days before delivery.
+This application reminds you of orders 2 days before delivery.

+Setup Instructions:

-You have to change the gui.py file to set the smtp.
+Open the gui.py file and configure the SMTP settings.

-There is some required libraries you can see that in gui file as well.

-and you have to install python 3.x
+Check the required libraries listed in gui.py and install them.

+Install Python 3.x on your system.